Quick Start for Developers

 Creating/updating only the polaris environment

-For some workflows (e.g. for MALI development with the Albany library when the MALI build environment has been created outside of polaris, for example, on an unsupported machine), you may only want to create the conda environment and not build SCORPIO, ESMF or include any system modules or environment variables in your activation script.
-In such cases, run with the --env_only flag:
+For some workflows (e.g. for MALI development with the Albany library when the MALI build environment has been created outside of polaris, for example, on an unsupported machine), you may only want to create the pixi environment and not build SCORPIO, ESMF or include any system modules or environment variables in your activation script.
+In such cases, run:

 Each time you want to work with polaris, you will need to run:

-This will load the appropriate conda environment for polaris.
-It will also set an environment variable LOAD_POLARIS_ENV that points to the activation script.
+This will load the appropriate environment for polaris.
+It will also set an environment variable POLARIS_LOAD_SCRIPT that points to the activation script.
 Polaris uses this to make a symlink to the activation script called load_polaris_env.sh in the work directory.

 If you switch to another branch, you will need to rerun: